Mark Twain: Pen names

-In his autobiography, Twain writes further of Captain Sellers' use of "Mark Twain": I was a cub pilot on the Mississippi River then, and one day I wrote a rude and crude satire which was leveled at Captain Isaiah Sellers, the oldest steamboat pilot on the Mississippi River, and the most respected, esteemed, and revered.
+In his autobiography, Twain writes further of Captain Sellers's use of "Mark Twain": I was a cub pilot on the Mississippi River then, and one day I wrote a rude and crude satire which was leveled at Captain Isaiah Sellers, the oldest steamboat pilot on the Mississippi River, and the most respected, esteemed, and revered.
 For many years he had occasionally written brief paragraphs concerning the river and the changes which it had undergone under his observation during fifty years, and had signed these paragraphs "Mark Twain" and published them in the St. Louis and New Orleans journals.
 In my satire I made rude game of his reminiscences.
 It was a shabby poor performance, but I didn't know it, and the pilots didn't know it.
 The pilots thought it was brilliant.
 They were jealous of Sellers, because when the gray-heads among them pleased their vanity by detailing in the hearing of the younger craftsmen marvels which they had seen in the long ago on the river, Sellers was always likely to step in at the psychological moment and snuff them out with wonders of his own which made their small marvels look pale and sick.
 However, I have told all about this in "Old Times on the Mississippi."
 The pilots handed my extravagant satire to a river reporter, and it was published in the New Orleans True Delta.
 That poor old Captain Sellers was deeply wounded.
 He had never been held up to ridicule before; he was sensitive, and he never got over the hurt which I had wantonly and stupidly inflicted upon his dignity.
 I was proud of my performance for a while, and considered it quite wonderful, but I have changed my opinion of it long ago.
 Sellers never published another paragraph nor ever used his nom de guerre again.

 Legacy and depictions

 While Twain is often depicted wearing a white suit, modern representations suggesting that he wore them throughout his life are unfounded.
 Evidence suggests that Twain began wearing white suits on the lecture circuit, after the death of his wife in 1904.
-However, there is also evidence showing him wearing a white suit before 1904.
+However, there is also evidence showing Twain wearing a white suit before 1904.
 In 1882, he sent a photograph of himself in a white suit to 18-year-old Edward W. Bok, later publisher of the Ladies Home Journal, with a handwritten dated note.
-The white suit did eventually become his trademark, as illustrated in anecdotes about this eccentricity (such as the time he wore a white summer suit to a Congressional hearing during the winter).
+The white suit did eventually become Twain's trademark, as illustrated in anecdotes about this eccentricity (such as the time he wore a white summer suit to a Congressional hearing during the winter).
 McMasters' The Mark Twain Encyclopedia states that Twain did not wear a white suit in his last three years, except at one banquet speech.

 In his autobiography, Twain writes of his early experiments with wearing white out-of-season: